Content Resource Site (OER)

 Why should faculty use it?
 Usage rights are clear and the resources are free to students, saving them money on textbooks

-How faculty access: OpenStax
+How faculty access: Visit the OpenStax website

 Accessibility Statement: Check Each OER for accessibility prior to using in a course.